A field guide from Vinogradišće bay · Summer 2026

 What is there to do in the evening?

 Less than you might expect, by design.
 Dinner sits on the water at Zori, drawn from the day's catch.
-If you want a little more, the ten-minute crossing to Hvar town gives you the square and the bars, with a boat back whenever you choose to end the night.
+If you want more, the ten-minute crossing to Hvar town gives you the square and the bars, with a boat back whenever you choose to end the night.